Kiritow/WarTime-Project/frame/README.md

 ```
 Result would be:
 ```
-can not cast i to Ss
+can not cast int to std::string
 Cannot cast.
 String:Hello
 ```